fzwoch/obs-vaapi/README.md

 ## Install

-One option is to copy the plugin to to current users's OBS plugin directory:
+One option is to copy the plugin to the current user's OBS plugin directory:

 `~/.config/obs-studio/plugins/obs-vaapi/bin/64bit/obs-vaapi.so`